 Drug-Facilitated Sexual Assault

 Frequently Asked Questions

-Ketamine is available either as a white powder or a clear liquid.
+Ketamine appears as either a white powder or a clear liquid.
 It has become popular as a “club drug,” at raves or dances, often in combination with MDMA or ecstasy.
 Due to its potential for abuse and its legitimate medical uses, the Drug Enforcement Administration (DEA) lists ketamine as a Schedule III substance.

 What are the signs of ketamine addiction or abuse?

 Signs of ketamine intoxication include hallucinations, mood disturbances, delusions, paranoia, depression, difficulty thinking, unconsciousness, and next-day amnesia.
 Like many club drugs, ketamine is believed to not be addictive, but for some people, the euphoria associated with it can lead to cravings and compulsive use associated with addiction.
-People who use ketamine regularly are also likely to develop physical tolerance and dependence, which can lead to withdrawal symptoms when they do not take the drug.
+People who use ketamine regularly are also likely to develop tolerance, which leads to increasing doses to achieve the desired effects, and dependence, which can lead to withdrawal symptoms when they abruptly quit using the drug.

 Are there risks of long-term ketamine use?

 Ketamine is a potent sedative and hallucinogen, so long-term abuse of this substance can cause serious physical and mental health effects, such as: